Class A employment

 all reckonable income.

-The National Training Fund Levy are included in the contribution rates outlined in sections 2 - 10 where applicable.
+The Health Contribution and National Training Fund Levy are included in the contribution rates outlined in the sections regarding Classes.

 PRSI is calculated on the employee's reckonable pay.
 Reckonable pay is the gross money pay